 Cary Street Partners has developed a Business Continuity Plan detailing how we will respond to events that significantly disrupt our business.
 Since the timing and impact of disasters and disruptions are unpredictable, we will have to be flexible in responding to actual events as they occur.
 With that in mind, we are providing you with this information on our business continuity plan.

-Contacting Us – If, after a significant business disruption, you cannot contact us as you usually do, you should call our alternative number 804-340-8100 or check our website at www.carystreetpartners.com for our latest information.
-Additionally, our website will provide contact information for your account custodian who can assist you with certain critical transactions should we be temporarily unable to do so.
+Contacting Us – If, after a significant business disruption, you cannot contact us as you usually do, you should call our alternative number (804) 340-8100 or check our website at www.carystreetpartners.com for our latest information.
 We will re-establish telephone service with our clients as soon as possible.

 Our Business Continuity Plan – We plan to quickly recover and resume business operations after a significant business disruption.
 We will respond by safeguarding our employees and property, making a financial and operational assessment, protecting the firm’s books and records, and allowing our customers to transact business.
 In short, our business continuity plan is designed to permit our firm to resume operations as quickly as possible, given the scope and severity of the significant business disruption.
 Our business continuity plan addresses: data backup and recovery; all mission critical systems; financial and operational assessments; alternative communications with customers, employees, and regulators; alternate physical location of employees; critical supplier, contractor, bank and counter-party impact; regulatory reporting; and assuring our customers prompt access to their funds and securities if we are unable to continue our business.

-For more information – if you have questions about our business continuity planning, you can contact us at 804-340-8100.
+For more information – If you have questions about our business continuity planning, you may contact us at (804) 340-8100.

-When you purchase securities, you may pay for the securities in full or you may borrow part of the purchase price through Wells Fargo Clearing Services, LLC.
-If you choose to borrow funds from Wells Fargo Clearing Services, LLC, you will open a CSP margin account.
-The securities purchased are the collateral for the loan to you.
-If the securities in your account decline in value, so does the value of the collateral supporting your loan, and, as a result, CSP or Wells Fargo Clearing Services, LLC can take action, such as issue a margin call and/or sell securities or other assets in any of your accounts held with CSP, in order to maintain the required equity in the account.
+brokerage firm.
+The securities purchased are First Clearing’s collateral for the loan to you.
+If the securities in your account decline in value, so does the value of the collateral supporting your loan.
+And, as a result, First Clearing or your brokerage firm can take action, such as issue a margin call and/or sell securities or other assets in any of your accounts held with the member, in order to maintain the required equity in the account.